onyeka-hub/Project-7/README.md

 ```

-### Configure access to NFS for clients within the same subnet (example of Subnet CIDR – 172.31.32.0/20 ):
+### Configure access to NFS for clients within the same subnet.
+The nfs and the webservers should have the same subnet cidr (example of Subnet CIDR – 172.31.32.0/20 )

 ```